galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 ## Limits and scope

-- It works best wrapping simple R/Bash/Python and other interpreted scripts, with few user supplied parameters and a few inputsand outputs.
+- It works best wrapping simple R/Bash/Python and other interpreted scripts, with few user supplied parameters and a few input and output files.
 - Scripts are easier than some Conda packages
   - They can easily be modified to respond to default empty parameters as if they had not been passed.
   - As a result, advanced tool building elements such as conditionals and related tricks requiring manual coding, can often be avoided.